SAKryukov/vscode-extensible-markdown/docs/Extensible-Markdown.md

 ### Simplified Auto-Numbering Options Format

 Version 3.6.1 introduces an alternative format for the auto-numbering.
 The format used previously is JSON; it still can be used, but it is not very suitable for human input and is not fault-tolerant.
-Presently, it takes precedence.
-If JSON parsing fails, the new parser tries to parse the content of the `[](= ... =)` tag using new grammar:
+The new parser tries to parse the content of the `@{ ... }` tag using new grammar:

 * Each property is placed on a separate line
 * Leading and trailing blank spaces and spaced between syntactic elements are ignored